 - The Selflessness of Tibetan Buddhism

 Chuck Pettis is Co-executive Director of Sakya Monastery of Tibetan Buddhism.
-Under the direction of His Holiness Jigdal Dagchen Sakya, head lama of Sakya Monastery, Chuck assists in the operations and administration of Sakya Monastery as well as teaching calm-abiding and other Vajrayana meditations.
+Chuck assists in the operations and administration of Sakya Monastery as well as teaching Sakya Monastery’s Orientation class and Vajrayana meditations.

-Chuck Pettis, author of TechnoBrands, is President of BrandSolutions, Inc. (www.brand-solutions.com), a leading brand-based advertising agency located near Seattle.
-Chuck is also founder of Earth Sanctuary (www.earthsanctuary.org), a nature reserve and retreat center on Whidbey Island, near Seattle.
+Chuck Pettis, author of TechnoBrands, is President of BrandSolutions, Inc. (www.brand-solutions.com), a leading brand consulting firm.
+Chuck is also founder of Earth Sanctuary (www.earthsanctuary.org), a nature reserve, sculpture garden, and retreat center on Whidbey Island, near Seattle.
 Earth Sanctuary is home to the Tara Meditation Center, Sakya Monastery’s retreat center.
-Author of Secrets of Sacred Space, Chuck has built a sculpture garden of sacred spaces at Earth Sanctuary, including the world’s tallest stone circle, a labyrinth, medicine wheel and other megalithic monuments.
+Author of Secrets of Sacred Space, Chuck has built a sculpture garden of sacred spaces at Earth Sanctuary, including the world’s tallest stone circle, a labyrinth, a Buddhist stupa, Native American Medicine Wheels and minimalistic sculptures.

 Chuck Pettis has a BA in psychology from Carnegie-Mellon University and an MS in design from Southern Illinois University.